Dialectical Behavioural Therapy (DBT)

 Like other forms of therapy such as cognitive behavioural therapy, DBT is conducted in both group and individual sessions.
 Group work consists of 4-10 people who are also in rehab.
 Individual sessions are conducted one-on-one with a qualified therapist in utter privacy.

 The four key tenants of DBT include:

-- Mindfulness: patients are taught to become ‘present’ in the moment.
+- Mindfulness: clients are taught to become ‘present’ in the moment.
 Patients are encouraged to observe their emotions without judging them.
 Much of this is borrowed from Buddhist teachings.

-- Emotional regulation: patients are taught how to better control their emotions and impulses in ways other than resorting to drug or alcohol use.
+- Emotional regulation: clients are taught how to better control their emotions and impulses in ways other than resorting to drug or alcohol use.

-- Distress tolerance: patients are taught powerful coping mechanisms to cope with negative feelings and thoughts.
+- Distress tolerance: clients are taught powerful coping mechanisms to cope with negative feelings and thoughts.

-- Interpersonal effectiveness: patients are taught strategies to cope with bad influences in their lives such as difficult family members and friends.
+- Interpersonal effectiveness: clients are taught strategies to cope with bad influences in their lives such as difficult family members and friends.